Mbrown1994/Project-1-558/README.md

     ##   sd1 sd2 sd3 sd4
     ## 1   0   0   0   0

-# This first graph is a boxplot.
+## This section shows the boxplots.
 I subsetted 21 rows and 21 columns from the summary data so that the information would look better in the boxplot.
 It made the data easier to read to make a smaller data frame out of the large one.
+One boxplot shows the Active cases for the United States while the other one shows the Active cases for South Africa.

 ``` r
 library(ggplot2)